 Fellowship Award: $7,500.00

-The Children’s Foundation of Mississippi (CFM) was founded in August, 2019.
-The CFM focuses on improving the policies and systems that affect the well-being of children in Mississippi and serves as a convener, facilitator, advocate and catalyst for positive change on behalf of Mississippi’s children and youth.
+The Children’s Foundation of Mississippi (CFM) is an independent operating foundation, focused upon improving the policies and systems that affect the well-being of children in Mississippi.
+Founded in 2019, CFM serves as a convener, facilitator, advocate and catalyst for positive change.
 As of January 1, 2020, CFM is also home to Mississippi KIDS COUNT.